niklasramo/mezr/README.md

 &nbsp;

-### .intersection()
+### `.intersection( a, b )`

 Detect if two elements overlap and calculate the possible intersection area's dimensions and offsets.
-Returns a boolean by default which indicates whether or not the two elements overlap.
-Optionally one can set the third argument *returnData* to true and make the function return the intersection's dimensions and offsets.

-**Syntax**

-`mezr.intersection( a, b [, returnData ] )`
+If the intersection area exists the function returns an object containing the intersection area's dimensions and offsets.
+Otherwise `null` is returned.

 **Parameters**